Dental Insurance in India : All You Need to Know

 1. Manage Dental Treatment Costs:

 Dental treatments can be expensive, especially if you require complex procedures, such as root canals, extractions, etc. Dental health insurance can help you manage these costs by providing coverage for various dental treatments and procedures.
-It also provides coverage for unexpected dental emergencies, such as severe toothaches, chipped or broken teeth, or other dental injuries.
+It also provides coverage for unexpected dental emergencies, including severe toothaches, chipped or broken teeth, and other dental injuries.
 This coverage can help alleviate the financial burden of unexpected dental expenses.

 2. Preventive Care:

 Regular dental check-ups and cleanings are essential for good oral health.
-Dental health insurance typically covers preventive care services like routine check-ups, cleanings, and fluoride treatments, which can help prevent costly dental problems in the future.
+Dental health insurance typically covers preventive care services, such as routine check-ups, cleanings, and fluoride treatments, which can help prevent costly dental problems in the future.

 3. Coverage for Pre-Existing Dental Conditions: